wso2/docs-ei/en/ballerina-integrator/docs/observability/logstash-kibana.md

+---
-# Logging using Logstash and Kibana
+title: Logging using Logstash and Kibana
+note: This is an auto-generated file do not edit this, You can edit content in "ballerina-integrator" repo
+---

 Ballerina has a log module for logging to the console.
 You can import the `ballerina/log` module and start logging.
 The following section will describe how to search, analyze, and visualize logs in real time using [Elastic Stack](https://www.elastic.co/).